max-hill/virus-project/meetingnotes.md

 LTR (long terminal repeat) ...
 LTR+STR (short terminal repeat) ...(~13kb) STR
 LTR: long in HSV, but super short in BHV (<200bp)
 STR: short in HSV but much longer in BHV (~15kb)

+IRS: internal repeat sequence (?)
+TRS: terminal repeat sequence (?) --they are actually the same. one needs to be removed for analysis.

 AK: will confirm that the first LTR and last STR were removed.
 CB: add virus isolates to reduce ghost lineages in the networks